 The insurance industry has developed practices for mitigating financial liability for claims, but sometimes insurance companies engage in conduct that constitutes a systematic pattern of unfair claims practices.
 Insurance carriers might adopt practices that clearly deviate from generally accepted industry standards for good faith insurance practices.
 Many insurance companies focused on their financial bottom line rely on conduct intended to prevent its customers from enjoying the benefit of their bargain under the policy.
 Insurance carriers that engage in such practices have evolved, so insurers have become more effective at masking the purpose, effects and cause of these bad faith tactics.
-The sophistication of insurance companies in utilizing these unethical strategies makes it important to retain an experienced Miami insurance coverage attorney.

 The discovery process is the key to successful lawsuits alleging acts of institutional bad faith.
 There are records that must be maintained by an insurance company that can be used to identify and analyze allegations that an insurer is inappropriately suppressing aggregate claim payments.
 Extra-contractual damages in an insurance bad faith lawsuit will depend on aggressive use of discovery tools and persuasively presenting that information to a jury.

 This approach to litigation of an institutional bad faith claim involves not only proving the strategies involved in underpaying or denying claims but also the manner through which the entire claims department is induced to comply.
 An insurance attorney also will routinely use an expert witness with the expertise to contrast the claims practices of your insurance company with customary practices of good faith claims handling.
 Insurance companies can be expected to tenaciously fight to prevent aggrieved policyholders from peaking behind the insurance industry’s curtain.